opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/aggregate.md

 **Counter**

-* `actionHandleEventsOut`: The number of Events that have been returned from the `handleEvent` call to the [action](#action) configured
+* `actionHandleEventsOut`: The number of events that have been returned from the `handleEvent` call to the [action](#action) configured

 <!--- Global: what should action link to?--->

-* `actionHandleEventsDropped`: The number of Events that have not been returned from the `handleEvent` call to the [action](#action) configured.
+* `actionHandleEventsDropped`: The number of events that have not been returned from the `handleEvent` call to the [action](#action) configured.

 * `actionHandleEventsProcessingErrors`: The number of calls made to `handleEvent` for the [action](#action) configured that resulted in an error.

-* `actionConcludeGroupEventsOut`: The number of Events that have been returned from the `concludeGroup` call to the [action](#action) configured.
+* `actionConcludeGroupEventsOut`: The number of events that have been returned from the `concludeGroup` call to the [action](#action) configured.

-* `actionConcludeGroupEventsDropped`: The number of Events that have not been returned from the `condludeGroup` call to the [action](#action) configured.
+* `actionConcludeGroupEventsDropped`: The number of events that have not been returned from the `condludeGroup` call to the [action](#action) configured.

 * `actionConcludeGroupEventsProcessingErrors`: The number of calls made to `concludeGroup` for the [action](#action) configured that resulted in an error.

 **Gauge**

 * `currentAggregateGroups`: The current number of groups.
-This gauge decreases when groups are concluded, and increases when an Event triggers the creation of a new group.
+This gauge decreases when groups are concluded and increases when an event triggers the creation of a new group.